Uticodes/Location-Current-Latitude-and-Longitude/README.md

 Add this dependency in your build.gradle(Module:app) file to make the Google play service available to use the location manager.

 ## Permissions

- Add this permissions in your AndroidManifest file.
+ Add ACCESS_FINE_LOCATION and ACCESS_COARSE_LOCATION permissions in your AndroidManifest file.
  - <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
  - <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>